Siliconinsid/SCSIknifePocket/README.md

 # Hardware

-SCSIknife Pocket require 5.0VDC ± 0.5V which can be supplied by the SCSI termination or USB-C. SCSIknife Pocket is available in DB25 or HD50 version.
+SCSIknife Pocket require 5.0VDC ± 0.5V which can be supplied by the SCSI termination or USB-C. SCSIknife Pocket is available in DB25, HD50 or Centronics50 version.

 SCSI DB25 connector is male, but can be replaced with DB25 female if soldered on the underside of the board.
+The same apply for other connector types.

 # Firmware